 - Period necessary for the relevant activities or services

 Additional Information for Individuals in the European Union

 Individuals in the European Union may file a complaint concerning CrossCountry’s processing of their Personal Data by contacting us using the information shown in “How to Contact Us/California Privacy Rights,” below.

-Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield panel.
+Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available through the EEC.

 Links to Other Sites

 Occasionally we may provide links to third-party websites for your convenience and information.
 These sites operate independently from CrossCountry and are not under our control.
 These sites may have their own privacy notices in place, which we strongly suggest that you review if you choose to visit any linked websites.
 With the exception of any site(s) to which we refer you to apply for a job with CrossCountry or to receive other CrossCountry-specific services, we are not responsible for the content of these sites, any products or services that may be offered through these sites, or any other use of these sites.